TheExpertApprentice/The-GRC-Campus/README.md

 ## Senior signals — how I work

 - **Constraints stated up front.** Every scenario names its budget, headcount, deadline, and political reality before any artefact appears.
 Trade-offs without constraints are theatre.
-- **Exclusions documented as carefully as inclusions.** What I scoped out, what I didn't patch, what I declined to recommend — with reasoning.
+- **Exclusions documented as carefully as inclusions.** What I scoped out, what I didn't patch, what I declined to recommend, with reasoning.
 - **Anticipated challenge built in.** Each decision record ends with the pushback I expect — from the auditor, the QSA, the Information Regulator, or the Council member who read one article about cyber — and my answer.
 - **Where my argument is weakest.** Stated honestly in each decision record, because credibility compounds and bluffing doesn't survive audits.
 - **Write once, brief twice.** Major artefacts ship in practitioner and executive registers.
 If you can't compress it for Council, you don't understand it yet.